Skip Breadcrumb Links

 When police officers in Ontario are involved in incidents where someone has been seriously injured, dies or alleges sexual assault, the Special Investigations Unit (SIU) has the power to conduct investigations.
 The SIU decides if a criminal offence took place.

-Municipal police services boards govern police services at the local level through policy, hiring, and monitoring police performance in Ontario.
+Ontario Association of Police Services Boards govern police services at the local level through policy, hiring, and monitoring police performance in Ontario.

 The Royal Canadian Mounted Police (RCMP) is a federal police force that operates in Ontario.
 The RCMP is held accountable through the Commission for Public Complaints Against the RCMP (CPC).